FreeXR/freexr-guides/privatequest-setup.md

 ## How to switch to a PrivateQuest setup

-(this guide is a work in progress!)
+> [!WARNING]
+> This guide is a work in progress!
+We're still figuring out the best ways to set up a Quest in a way that bypasses meta.
+Use this guide at your own risk!

 ## 1. Back up your tokens
 - Go to a site like <https://secure.oculus.com/> and log in